 Shopify handles more technical SEO automatically than most platforms, but several areas still need manual attention.
 Getting these right removes friction that would otherwise cap your ceiling regardless of how good your content is.

 Shopify's infrastructure is generally fast, but themes and apps frequently slow things down.
-Every app you install adds JavaScript, and many continue running even on pages where they are not needed.
-Audit your installed apps quarterly and remove anything not actively used.
+Every app you install adds code, and many continue running even on pages where they are not needed.
+Audit your installed apps periodically and remove anything not actively used.

-Run your homepage, a product page, and a collection page through PageSpeed Insights monthly.
-Focus on Largest Contentful Paint under 2.5 seconds and Cumulative Layout Shift under 0.1.
-Image-heavy product pages often fail LCP because of oversized hero images.
+Run your homepage, a product page, and a collection page through a page-speed testing tool on a regular schedule.
+Focus on how quickly the main content paints and on layout stability.
+Image-heavy product pages often load slowly because of oversized hero images.
 Most themes support lazy loading for images below the fold, which resolves this quickly.

 Mobile Experience

-More than 70 percent of Shopify store traffic now comes from mobile.
-Google indexes the mobile version of your site first, so the mobile experience is the primary ranking signal, not a secondary concern.
+Most Shopify store traffic now comes from mobile.
+Search engines index the mobile version of your site first, so the mobile experience is the primary ranking signal, not a secondary concern.
 Test every template on an actual phone, not just a desktop browser simulator.
 Tap targets, font sizes, and form field usability all affect both rankings and conversion.

-Shopify provides HTTPS by default on all stores, which is already handled.
+Shopify provides a secure connection by default on all stores, which is already handled.
 Where you still need to be careful is with URL changes.
 When you rename a product or collection, Shopify can create a redirect automatically, but only if you enable the option.
-Always check the URL Redirects section under Online Store after any significant change to prevent broken links and lost rankings.
+Always check the URL Redirects section after any significant change to prevent broken links and lost rankings.

 Building Authority Through Backlinks